Key Considerations to Evaluate Identity Governance Solutions

 The selection process for identity governance products can be a costly, drawn-out, and ineffective exercise, if not planned and executed carefully.

-By Martin Kuhlmann, Lead Solution Consultant, Global Blackbelt Team
+By Martin Kuhlmann, Practice Lead - Solution Engineer

 Preparation is Key

 A good preparation is key for a smooth selection process.
-Firstly, and naturally, although sometimes neglected, a clear understanding of the business goals and requirements is an indispensable prerequisite for making the right decision.
-The spectrum of pains related to identity governance can be broad in the organization, ranging from urgent audit issues to efficiency gains in user lifecycle, which makes it particularly important to set priorities.
-This makes it also easier for product vendors and system integrators to propose a spot-on solution.
-It is also important to orchestrate the stakeholders that need to be involved, ranging from HR and business organization to IT security people and system owners.
+First, a clear understanding of the business goals and requirements is a prerequisite for making the right decision.
+The spectrum of challenges related to identity governance can be broad in the organization, ranging from urgent audit issues to lack of effcient user lifecycle management.
+The prioritization of requirements makes it easier for product vendors and system integrators to propose a starting point for your IGA journey.
+It is also important to define the stakeholders that need to be involved, ranging from HR and business organization to IT security people and system owners.
 You should define the selection process itself, including the decision criteria, the internal procurement process, how many and who needs to be involved in the decision process and who has the power to make the final decision on this.

 What is the need for detailed requirements in the preparation phase?